MahmoudG101/TIC-TAC-TOE-GAME/README.md

 ## Features:
 Multiplayer mode: Two Players are playing against each other.

-Single-player mode: Only Single Player is playing against an implemented smart algorithm that tries to win the game.
+Single-player mode: User plays against an implemented smart algorithm that tries to win the game.

 ## Inputs:
 •	An input to select between the two modes.